jayrajroshan/Articles/PoA.md

     geth --datadir /your-directory/blockchain/data/1node account new

-> Note: If you don't know the directory of the folder go to that folder and enter the ''
+> Note: If you don't know the directory of the folder go to that folder and enter the 'cd' command in Windows or the 'pwd' command in Linux to show you the full working directory which is required for the --datadir.
+You can also use relative paths.

 ![New account](https://github.com/jayrajroshan/Articles/blob/master/img/2_node_account.png?raw=true)